-Figure 2.01.1: Proportion of people aged 15 and over living in overcrowded households, by Indigenous status, Western Australia and Australia, 2008
+Figure 2.01.2: Proportion of people aged 18 and over, by tenure type and Indigenous status, Queensland and Australia, 2008

 2.02 Access to functional housing with utilities

 Research on housing and health shows a relationship between inadequate housing and related infrastructure and poor health outcomes (Atkinson et al. 2007).
 Lack of access to clean water, adequate sanitation and reliable electricity services are associated with higher rates of infectious diseases (ABS & AIHW 2008).
 Having access to basic household amenities-such as washing people and clothes/bedding, safe storage and preparation of food, and safe waste removal-is important to ensuring a healthy living environment.
 These facilities are more likely to be of poor quality or unavailable in Indigenous households.